 I spend months and countless hours and nights exploring this 140,000+ acre national preserve.
 Because of the insane amount of time I’ve spent examing rocks one by one, my eyes are acutely trained to spot artifacts almost instantaneously that to the casual observer would just look like a pain ordinary rock.
 I don’t remember much more about that night other than I’m out and about until around 7:00am in the morning.
 I go to my tent and sleep for about 2 hours.

 Prior to arriving at Ironwood, I explore a myriad of other places.
 My intent is to learn everything I can about these ancient civilizations and people.
 I study every book and article I can get my hands on.
 I learn for myself how ignorant we are about them.
 Every expert has their opinion, but they’re all mostly guesses.

-I’m determined to study these ancient sites for myself and formulate my own conclusions about the people.
+I’m drawn to study these ancient sites for myself and formulate my own conclusions about the people.
 When I’m finished, I will have come to believe I have discovered more truth about these civilizations than all the books written about them combined.

 The burden of running the household is falling almost all on her shoulders.
 She sees my prescription drug problem as being out of control.
 At this point, I know that she’s right, but to me, it’s a temporary problem I can take care of once the endeavor is over.

 I never take the time to really listen to my wife’s concerns or feelings.
 I just let frustration build in me that she, in my view, doesn’t grasp how rare and significant my discoveries are.